Rituvi/movie-search/README.md

 4. **View movie details**
    - Click on any movie card to see detailed information
-   - View cast, crew, plot, ratings, and more
+   - View plot, ratings, and more
    - Click the X to close the details modal

 ### Features Explained